kklec001/rClone-Setup/README.md

 Save as a ".bat" file with an obvious name (like "rclonebackup.bat") and save in a unique folder that will not be touched.
 To avoid problems, hide the folder so most users won't delete it by accident.
 This will copy files to a backup without deleting anything.
 Open taks scheduler and create a new task.
 Set how often you want this to run and link your .bat file to the command.
 Save and Windows will run the command on a schedule.
-Files deleted from the source folder WILL not be deleted from the destination folder, so it is probably a good idea to avoid clogging up the destination folder with unwanted files by keepign them in a different folder.
+Files deleted from the source folder WILL not be deleted from the destination folder, so it is probably a good idea to avoid clogging up the destination folder with unwanted files by keeping them in a different folder.